tgianko/deemon/deep-modeling/README.md

 ## Building a Deep Model

-We assume that you have prepared already a vilanoo2 SQLite DB and a rawtrace-analysis SQLite DB.
+We assume that you have prepared already a vilanoo SQLite DB and a rawtrace-analysis SQLite DB.
 These two databases are imported in Neo4j with `dbmanager.py`.

 `dbmanager.py` allows to initialize, reset, and import the above databases.